mcvollberg/github.io/_pages/research.md

 **Affect and learning in social behavior**

 How do the feelings we expect and experience guide social decisions?
-Drawing on reinforcement learning frameworks, this line of work shows that deviations between expected and experienced affect — affective prediction errors — drive the persistence and escalation of intergroup aggression, and probes the extent to which affective signals track subjective value more broadly.
+Drawing on reinforcement learning frameworks, this line of work connects deviations between expected and experienced affect — affective prediction errors — to persistence and escalation of intergroup aggression, and probes the extent to which affective signals track subjective value more broadly.

 **Episodic simulation and empathy**

 Mentally simulating others' experiences increases affective empathy — but this capacity is shaped by coalitional context.
-This line uses behavioral experiments and neuroimaging to examine how place-based mental simulation modulates empathic responses toward in-group and out-group members, and its neural implementation.
+This line uses behavioral experiments and neuroimaging to examine how mental simulation modulates empathic responses toward in-group and out-group members.

 ---